collins-isiwu/library/README.md

 This app is incharge of delivering all my templates to the end-user while simultaneously interacting with the database to create a dynamic page.
 I used Django's module TemplateView to write my pages/views.py.
 The views is a class-based views (CBVs).
 CBVs utilize OOP principles, which allow us to use inheritance, reuse code, and generally write better and cleaner code.

 ##### Test
+Head to pages/test.py, you will see the tests that I wrote for the pages app.
+Class "HomepageTests" contains functions testing different parts of the homepage.
+You can run this test within docker using: $ docker-compose exec web python manage.py test pages

+in your terminal.